-Closer consideration however lessens the difference considerably.
+Closer consideration, however, lessens the difference considerably.
 The motor mechanism of an animal is very largely either muscular or glandular.
-The contractile power is but little developed in vegetable protoplasm, and when present it seems to be rather passive than active, to produce frequently recoil, rather than true contraction.
+The vegetable cell seems to have much more in common with the gland cell of an animal than with its muscle.
+Stimulation of a nerve going to a gland frequently causes a flow of liquid from the latter, probably owing to a change in the permeability of the protoplasm of the gland cells.
+The contractile power is but little developed in vegetable protoplasm, and when present it seems to be rather passive than active, to be associated with recoil, rather than true contraction.
 Still, the latter is not entirely absent.
 We have seen that it can be detected in the pulsation of vacuoles, in ciliary motion, and in the crawling movements of the Myxomycetes.
 Its manifestation under an external stimulus seems to be evident when a filament of Mesocarpus splits up into its constituent cells as soon as an electric shock is sent through the water in which the plant is floating.

-Though the power of contraction is comparatively seldom found, it has its representative in the power which vegetable protoplasm possesses of resisting or assisting the transit of water.
-The effect is really similar in both cases ; in the one the disturbance to the protoplasm leads to a contraction of its substance, in the other to its modifying its resistance to the passage of water through it.
+Though the power of contraction is comparatively seldom found, the action of the gland cell is recalled by the power which vegetable protoplasm possesses of resisting or assisting the transit of water.
+The effect is really similar in both cases ; in the one the disturbance to the protoplasm leads to a contraction of its substance, in the other to its lessening its resistance to the passage of water through it.
 Each protoplasm responds in its own appropriate fashion, which is based upon the need of the organism of which it is part.
 The main requirement of most animals is freedom of locomotion or rapid assumption by the body of new positions.
 The most important duty of the plant is the regulation of the water supply upon which its constituent protoplasts are so dependent.